nevrome/LanguageToolR/README.md

 :heavy_exclamation_mark: We're not part of the LanguageTool team.
 This is an unofficial interface.

-We only tested with LanguageTool **5.9**, but it might as well work with other versions.
+We only tested with LanguageTool **v6.5**, but it will work as well with other versions, if more obscure command line options are avoided.

 ## Installation